phdonner/phdonner/README.md

 Right now my primary occupation is development of fiber optic network maintenance systems and tools.
 I'm doing more or less full-time voluntary work for our rural network cooperative: Kuhmon kyläverkko-osuuskunta (formerly Luoteis-Kuhmon kyläverkko-osuuskunta), which mainly operates in the north-western part of Kuhmo municipality, at the Russian border right on the middle latitude of Finland.

 Currently, the cooperative is preparing a smart rural project.
 Please study the cooperative's [Smart Rural 27 pages](https://nettinoste.fi/wp/category/smart-rural-27/), in case you would like to have a look at the preparatory work that we have been doing.
 The pages are a mix of Finnish and English content, but most often with summaries in both directions.
-Internationalism and [multilingual methods](https://github.com/phdonner/phdonner/blob/main/markdown.md#multilingual-markdown) are actually central themes of this site.
+Internationalism and [multilingual methods](https://github.com/phdonner/phdonner/blob/main/markdown.md#multilingual-markdown) are actually importan themes of this site.

 ![Nettinoste banner](https://nettinoste.fi/wp/wp-content/uploads/2014/05/copy-header_1260_240.png)